If you’re keen to be a medical student but have a low GPA, fret not! Here are some tips on how to get on track to enter medical school.

 These contingency measures do not detract from the fact that you must also excel in your final year.
 If you have a 3.6 GPA in your first three years and an outstanding fourth year, you have a far better chance of obtaining an offer after your fourth year than if you keep humming along and getting the same grades as before.

-What you should emphasize is what you have learnt as a result of these challenges: discuss how enhancing your academic achievement has taught you about self-improvement, better time management, effective study habits, and so on.
+What you should emphasize is what you have learned as a result of these challenges: discuss how enhancing your academic achievement has taught you about self-improvement, better time management, effective study habits, and so on.